aws-samples/aws-lex-v2-bot-analytics/README.md

 ### Architecture

-The solution architecture includes the following AWS Services:
+The solution architecture leverages the following AWS Services and features:

-- **CloudWatch Logs** containing your chatbot conversation logs
+- **CloudWatch Logs** to store your chatbot conversation logs
 - **CloudWatch Metric Filters** to create custom metrics from conversation logs
-- **CloudWatch Insights** to query the conversation logs and to create powerful aggregations from the log data
+- **CloudWatch Log Insights** to query the conversation logs and to create powerful aggregations from the log data
 - **CloudWatch Contributor Insights** to identify top contributors and outliers in higly variable data such as sessions and utterances